-Figure 18.
+Figure 15.
 The ETCTM Spike.

-It had long been the practice of stereo buffs to connect their television to the stereo system.
+It had long been the practice of stereo buffs to connect their television to a stereo system.
 The advantage was the use of the larger speakers and more powerful amplifier of the stereo system.
 Even though the sound was greatly improved, it was still mono and limited by the broadcast signal.

-In the late 1970's and early '80's two new home movie formats became widely available to the public: VCR and laser disc.
-At the same time video screen sizes began increasing.
+In the late 1970's and early 1980's two new home movie formats became widely available to the public: VCR and laser disc.

 By 1985, both formats had developed into very high quality audio/video sources.
 In fact, the sonic performance of some video formats exceeded audio-only formats.
-Now, with theater quality sound available at home, the only element missing was the "surround sound" presentation found in movie houses.
+Now, with theater-quality sound available at home, the only element missing was the "surround sound" presentation found in movie houses.